xdeama/personal-site-hugo/hugo/content/en/portfolio/_index.md

 ## Contact
 Does your project need support?
 Message me via [Email](mailto:kontakt@dmalo.de) or on {{< linkedin-icon >}} [LinkedIn](https://www.linkedin.com/in/dmalolepszy).

-If I cannot help you myself, I am happy to recommend a suitable, reliable expert from [DenktMit]({{< ref "/denktmit" >}}), my expert network of independent IT specialists.
+If I cannot help you myself, I am happy to recommend a suitable and reliable expert from [DenktMit]({{< ref "/denktmit" >}}), my expert network of independent IT specialists.

 {{< rawhtml >}}<div class="print-only" id="current-date-placeholder">Denis Malolepszy, Frankfurt am Main,